vitalk/sanevi/README.md

 ## License

+Distributed under the [MIT license](http://mit-license.org/vitalk).

-Copyright (c) by Vital Kudzelka.
+© 2016 by Vital Kudzelka.
 Use it for Good not Evil.

-Distributed under the [MIT license](http://mit-license.org/vitalk).